zoffixznet/perl6.party/post/Anguish--Invisible-Programming-Language-and-Invisible-Data-Theft.md

 ## PART I: *Anguish*: The Invisible Programming Language

-You may be familiar with funky isoteric languages like [Ook](http://esolangs.org/wiki/Ook!) or even [Whitespace](https://en.wikipedia.org/wiki/Whitespace_%28programming_language%29).
+You may be familiar with funky esoteric languages like [Ook](http://esolangs.org/wiki/Ook!) or even [Whitespace](https://en.wikipedia.org/wiki/Whitespace_%28programming_language%29).
 Those are fun and neat, but I've decided to dial up the crazy a notch and make a completely invisible programming language!

 I named it *Anguish* and, based on my quick googling, I may be a lone wolf at this depth of insanity.
 In this article, I'll describe the language, go over my implementation of its interpreter, and then talk about some security implications that come with invisible code.